To many a Fiat 500 (Fiat Cinquecento) is just a car. To me it is way more than that...

 In my mind's eye I see those fields of Tuscan sunflowers dancing in the breeze, the laughter of a summer's afternoon on an Italian beach.

-It is then that I realise that, like the flickering scenes of an old movie, that world is not gone forever.
+It is then that I realize that the world of yesteryear has not gone forever.

 That world was made by people.
 This world is too.

-We can do better than we currently are.
-We can still find simplicity and each other ... even in a complicated world like ours now is.
+We can still find simplicity and each other... even in a complicated world like ours now is.
+This is not just the case in Italy, it is the case everywhere.